polla-fattah/polla-fattah.github.io/_projects/2007-04-01-ministry-of-higher-education.md

 ## Project Description

 Apr-2007 Design and implement the website of Ministry of Higher Education of KRG.
+This was build using LAMP stack for the server side and HTML+CSS+JavaScript for the client side.